 Vajrayana is not Tibetan Buddhism (and vice versa): Tibetan Buddhism is a collection of sects, each of which offers several yanas, including Hinayana and Mahayana.
 Vajrayana (Tantra) is a yana, provided by many different sects, most of them non-Tibetan.
 This shows that Tibetans have no monopoly on Tantra, and Western Buddhist Tantra is a historically and doctrinally legitimate possibility.

 Tantric Theravada and modern Vajrayana: A common misconception is that “Theravada” is the polite word for Hinayana.
-This is incorrect: Theravada has included Mahayana and Vajrayana throughout their history.
+This is incorrect: Theravada is a sect, not a yana, and it has included Mahayana and Vajrayana throughout their history.
 Tantric Theravada is more open to innovation than Tantric Tibetan Buddhism, and so could be a valuable resource for Western Tantric Buddhism to draw on.

 Beyond emptiness: Zen, Tantra, and Dzogchen: Comparing three Buddhist systems in a humorous allegory.